2022

 Sauvignon Blanc (100%)

 Prima Alba, meaning ‘First Sunrise’ in Italian.
-This wine marks a new beginning for Mr Barval.
+The second release of this wine continues the story of working to make a not so typical Margaret River Sauv Blanc.
 A re-imagining of a Margaret River white varietal classic of Sauvignon Blanc, but not as you would know it.
-Hand harvested fruit, gentle whole bunch pressing, wild fermented in old French oak barriques with 5 months on light yeast lees.
+Hand harvested fruit, gentle whole bunch pressing, wild fermented in old French oak barriques with 3 months on light yeast lees.

-A bone dry, medium/light weight wine displaying crisp lime acidity, abundant tropical fruit notes, with mouth coating texture.
-This new wine for us treads an intriguing line between light delicacy and profound complexity.
-This wine is bottled unfined and unfiltered and a harmless sediment may remain.
+A bone dry, medium/light weight wine with lifted tropical and lime aromas, fresh mineral acidity and a hint of texture to balance the palate.
+This wine treads an intriguing line between light delicacy and profound complexity and is bottles unfined and unfiltered and a harmless sediment may remain.

 Mistral